Doors, Drink and Design in Ireland

 Along the way, there was plenty of design and culinary inspiration.
 In 2016, their Irish Elegance itinerary offers a leisurely scenic drive, luxury Signature experiences and locally-inspired dining.
 Watch for my upcoming feature on Ashford Castle, the pinnacle in dining and design, but in the meantime, check out these unique doors.
 Who wouldn’t want a carved castle door or a humble cottage framed in Virginia Creeper?

 Design Inspiration at Ashford Castle

-During our trip with Insight Vacations, we began our days with huge Irish breakfasts (hey the air was chilly so we needed to fuel up) and special impromptu treats such as flapjacks — a fruit filled oat cake– on the Wild Atlantic Way as well as dining in local pubs and restaurants (prawns in Monk’s Pub was a highlight).
+During my road trip through Ireland, we began our days with huge Irish breakfasts (hey the air was chilly so we needed to fuel up) and special impromptu treats such as flapjacks — a fruit filled oat cake– on the Wild Atlantic Way as well as dining in local pubs and restaurants (prawns in Monk’s Pub was a highlight).

 Located in the village of Cong in County Mayo on the Mayo-

 Read about 23 fun things to do in Galway City if you’re interested in exploring more in this region of Ireland.

 To plan a luxury escorted tour in Ireland, visit Insight Vacations.
 You’ll travel in comfort (in a modern limo-style coach decked out with WiFi, reclining seats and plenty of legroom), stay in inspiring hotels and dine in unique, specially-selected restaurants, pubs and eateries.
 You’ll also enjoy Signature Experiences you won’t be able to dream up on your own.

 For more on Ireland, visit the official Tourism Ireland website.